evshiron/node-async-flow/README.md

 The support for Generator is required.

+**WARNING: I am using `bluebird` now and I admit that this project is somewhat short-sighted so DO NOT use it in your production.**

 ## Why?

 node.js is excellent for it's advanced support for new standards.
 But it's been a headache as there are callbacks everywhere and it's hard to compose logic between them.